sgl-project/sglang/README.md

 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --tp 4 --nccl-init sgl-dev-0:50000 --nnodes 2 --node-rank 1
 ```
 - If the model does not have a template in the Hugging Face tokenizer, you can specify a [custom chat template](docs/en/custom_chat_template.md).
-- To enable fp8 quantization, you can add `--quantization fp8` on a fp16 checkpoint or directly load a fp8 checkpoint without specifying any arguments.
 - To enable experimental torch.compile support, you can add `--enable-torch-compile`.
 It accelerates small models on small batch sizes.
+- To enable fp8 quantization, you can add `--quantization fp8` on a fp16 checkpoint or directly load a fp8 checkpoint without specifying any arguments.

 ### Supported Models

 - Llama / Llama 2 / Llama 3 / Llama 3.1
-- Mistral / Mixtral
+- Mistral / Mixtral / Mistral NeMo
 - Gemma / Gemma 2
 - Qwen / Qwen 2 / Qwen 2 MoE
 - DeepSeek / DeepSeek 2